aalling93/Sentinel_1_python/README.md

 ## Introduction <a class="anchor" id="intro"></a>

 This is a Python module for working with Sentinel-1 satellite images, purly in Python.
 It allows you to find the images you want, download them and work with them (calibrate, speckle fitler etc.)..
+I use the SentinelSAT package for the metadata.
+The data is then downloaded from NASA ASF.